 The rehearsal room turned dark again, but something was moving in the undergrowth.

 Chris grabbed his travellers cane, put it in gear and sped his Chevy off into the land of the Thels.
 There he learnt the traditional music under the old masters.

-We set out to right old wrongs.
-What was wrong was Folk Metal, what was right was Folk music and Heavy metal.
+With new-found wisdom, we set out to right old wrongs.
+What was wrong was in folk metal, what was right was to be found in folk music, prog and heavy metal.

 We produced and released three singles with an increasingly larger and stabler lineup, «Trolljuvshallingen» (2014), «Langt fra len og leite» (2016) and «Tolv Mand i Skove» (2017).

 We were ready to play live again.